patrickbwarren/transam-triton/EMULATOR.md

 The timer delay that governs the baud rate is controlled by `1402`/`3` in user RAM as described in the manual.
 For the fastest print speed set these two bytes to `01` and `00` respectively.

-Printed characters are sent to `stdout`, whereas all error messages are written to `stderr`, so that printer output can be captured by redirecting `stdout` to a file, for example `./triton > printer_output.txt`.

 #### EPROM programmer emulation